 2) A Seat At The Table - Solange: I have been a Solange fan for a long time and I think this album is sublime.
 I loved her TRUE LP and her album Sol-Angel and The Hadley Street Dreams and I love A Seat At The Table.
 Solange is the consummate artist and it shows in her writing, her vocals, her choices/collaborations for her visuals ("Don't Touch My Hair" and "Cranes In The Sky" have gorgeous videos; the liner art and photographs for the album are incredible), and in the themes she conveys with this album.
 A Seat At The Table is music to heal to and music that expresses courage, as a Black person in general and as a Black woman, specifically.
 The interludes are as important to the album as the songs are.
 Whether it is her mother (who mentioned her love for Blackness), her father (who mentioned the realities of growing up Black, as a Black man currently in his 60s) or Master P's (who explored the creative process and the notion of "success," as a Black artist in America), each one connects to an aspect of Black experience and emotion that brings a cohesiveness to the album.
 Solange's voice conveys pensiveness and pride at different points in the album; she mentions the difficulties involved in occupying space as a Black person in America but also clearly loves being Black.
 The songs that really speak to me are "Weary," "Don't Wish Me Well," and "Scales."
 While "Cranes In The Sky" is obviously the hit of the album, the aforementioned three songs remain on repeat for me.
 Although I heavily relate to the more vulnerable themes on the album, I also will not let anybody steal my magic.

 3) Coloring Book - Chance The Rapper: I am definitely late to the Chance The Rapper bus, but now that I am here, move over and give me a seat!
 I adore Coloring Book.
 Chance The Rapper really made an album "for the people."
 I do not say this just because he made the album freely available (i.e. on SoundCloud, TIDAL and Spotify) but because the music has an optimism that is not one-dimensional but instead truly aspirational.
 "The people's champ must be everything the people can't be."
 Chance The Rapper made music to smile to, to cry to, and music that evokes genuine feelings of hope.
 "Are you ready...for your blessings?
 Are you ready for your miracle?"
 By the time I get to the end of the album and hear this, I have already laughed and cried and felt warm all over from the songs.
-The production value is incredible and I am not even remotely shocked that he received eight Grammy nominations.
+The production value is incredible and I am not even remotely shocked that he received multiple Grammy nominations.
 He deserves them.
 Awards are not "proof" of talent, however.
 It is the other way around.
 Anyone who excels in their field deserves to be acknowledged for it.
 I adore this album and I have yet to encounter anyone who does not.
 Additionally, I love Jay Electronica's verse on "How Great."
 Jay Electronica always knows how to show up and deliver an incredible feature.

 4) The Dreaming Room - Laura Mvula: I became a fan of Laura Mvula in 2013 and have not looked back.
 This current album is a tapestry of living and loving as both political and personal acts.
 "They strip us down and rape our minds; our skin was a terrible thing to live in.
 And now, with hand in hand, we free our souls; remind us of our glory."
 These lyrics are from the powerful song "People" on this album.
 Blackness.
 "Nobody ever told her she was beauty.
 One day, she realized she was already free.
 The color in her eyes was fire rising.
 She found the light inside, a new horizon."
 These lyrics are from the incredible song "Phenomenal Woman" on this album, with a title that alludes to the late Maya Angelou's same-titled poem.
 Black womanhood.
 Laura seems utterly in love with the richness that is Blackness and Black womanhood and with colourful and culturally-rich visuals to accompany the aforementioned 2 songs, Laura makes it clear who she is singing about and for.
 While anyone can and should enjoy her music, as music is universally engaged, people can do so while still acknowledging the very specific messages she conveys in this music.
 Appreciation should never require decontexualization or erasure.
 Laura Mvula made a great album and I absolutely love her voice.
 Additionally, I love that she included “Renaissance Moon” on this album, which is like a classical-sounding reprise to the song “Sing To The Moon” on her previous same-titled album; so neat.